awuctl/tirun/README.md

 Run a process with TrustedInstaller rights.

 The spiritual successor to superUser.
-The goal of this is basically just to have a small executable.r
+The goal of this is basically just to have a small executable and not be too painful to read.

 ## Usage